sgomezsal/typ2anki/examples/main.typ

 #import "ankiconf.typ": *
 #show: doc => conf(doc)

-#let custom_card(
+#let custom-card(
   id: "",
-  Q: "",
+  q: "",
-  A: "",
+  a: "",
   ..args
 ) = {
   card(
     id: id,
-    Q: Q,
+    q: q,
-    A: A,
+    a: a,
     container: true,
-    show_labels: true
+    show-labels: true
   )
 }

-#custom_card(
+#custom-card(
   id: "20241226124001",
-  target_deck: "Molecular Structures",
+  target-deck: "Molecular Structures",
-  Q: "How are molecular connections represented in this structure?",
+  q: "How are molecular connections represented in this structure?",
-  A: [
+  a: [
     #skeletize({
       molecule(name: "A", "A")
       single()